nurpax/sqlite-simple/README.markdown

 sqlite-simple: mid-level bindings to the sqlite database
 ========================================================

-## THIS LIBRARY IS VERY MUCH WIP!
-Use at your own risk

 This library is a mid-level Haskell binding to the SQLite database.

 Sqlite-simple provides a convenient API to sqlite that does some level